MarcusRiemer/esqulino/doc/manual/concepts.rst

    Relations of syntaxtrees, block- and programming-languages.

-At the very core, there are three different structures involved when a program is edited with a block editor:
+At the very core, there are four different structures involved when a program is edited with a block editor:

 * The **grammar** defines the basic structure of an abstract syntax tree that may be edited.
 It may be used to automatically generate block languages and validators.
 * The **abstract syntax tree** represents the structure of the code that is via the **block editor**.
 In a conventional system this can be thought of as a "file".